 With a combination of powerful data and the right messaging strategy, you can hold your audience's attention and make your business presentations a success.
-Follow these five expert tips to keep all eyes and ears on you.
+Follow these six expert tips to keep all eyes and ears on you.
 [See Related Story: 10 Ways to Give a Kickass Business Presentation]

 Statistics and facts are important to any presentation, but without a good story behind them, the charts and tables you painstakingly created will mean nothing to your audience.

 "Using a story is a great way to make an audience receptive to the content," said Sheldon Senek, executive vice president of Eagles Talent Speakers Bureau.
 "It relaxes them and lets them know you're real.
 Stories are also a way of creating an example of the content a speaker is talking about."

 But don't tell stories just for the sake of telling them; make sure they have a point.
 A confusing story will only lead to a disengaged audience, Senek said.
 Most importantly, don't just read off your slides.
 Your presentation should support the slides, not the other way around.